EricThomson/tiffit/readme.md

 # tiffit
-Lightweight command-line interface for handling (BigTIFF) files.
+Lightweight command-line interface for handling tiff files in BigTIFF format.
 Conversion, metadata extraction, and concatenation.
 That's it.
 Nothing fancy.
-If you are in a jam and know you want bigtiff, hopefully this can help you.

 ## installation and usage